 Fasting means abstaining from foods and drinks that contain calories for religious, medical testing, and health reasons.
 Research suggests that it promotes ketosis, better insulin sensitivity, and a reduced risk of heart disease among other benefits (*).
 If you’re just learning how to fast, you could be wondering, can you drink coffee while fasting?

 Having coffee while fasting is something that people are interested to know about.
 After all, most of us depend on coffee to get through the day, thanks to its ability to keep us alert and awake.

 This article explains whether coffee is okay, how much coffee you can have, what you can add to coffee while fasting, and the possible risks of drinking coffee during a fast.

 The short answer is yes, anyone can have coffee during a fast but it needs to be calorie-free.
-A very typical example is black coffee with no milk or sugar.

 Note: For those who aren’t coffee drinkers, other zero-calorie beverages that are okay during a fast include unsweetened tea, carbonated water, and zero-calorie electrolyte drinks.

 Limit yourself to 400 milligrams a day, which is equivalent to 4 or 5 cups.
 According to the FDA, this amount isn’t generally associated with negative effects — although keep in mind that some people are more sensitive to caffeine than others, which necessitates adjusting your coffee intake based on personal tolerance (*).

 Fortunately, certain additions improve the taste of coffee if you find it too bitter.
 Fast-friendly coffee additives include:

 - Zero-calorie sweeteners: Stevia and monk fruit are natural sweeteners that have virtually no calories.
 Erythritol, a sugar alcohol, is another option.
 Avoid traditional sweeteners like honey, coconut sugar, and sucralose at all costs.